LEF-UNINE/Shifting_interactions_under_climate_change/README.md

 ### Caterpillar_performance.csv

-This data frame contains the data of a performance experiment performed with caterpillars in the controlled conditions.
+This data frame contains the data of a performance experiment performed with caterpillars in controlled conditions.
 This experiment aimed to see the growth of caterpillars when feeding on low- or high-elevation host plants translocated either at low- or high-elevation.
 Data were collected between July and August 2021 by Baptiste Bovay.
 This data frame contains the following variables:

 1. ID: a unique ID for each caterpillar
 2. Lepidoptera: The species of Lepidoptera used for the host choice experiment